GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-27 23:52:13 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-28 00:01:24 IST

 Current Weather in Coimbatore:
-Temperature: 26.33 °C
+Temperature: 28.88 °C
-Condition: scattered clouds
+Condition: mist